Kyriosity/use-dev/README+/parts/Rvrs/README+/devbook/README.md

-# Reversible on .NET &mdash; Development book
+# Reversible on .NET &nbsp; &mdash; &nbsp; Development book

 ## Some groundstones

-Inspired by [intro snippet](../../) let's sketch minimum valuable functionality and grant it the best optimal syntax:
+Inspired by [intro snippet](../../) let's sketch a minimum valuable functionality and grant it the best optimal syntax:

 ```csharp
 var angle = UndoOnly.Of<byte>(0);